This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Technically no, kids don’t need ski specific socks, but they do help.
 Kids ski socks are well fitted and are padded in all the right places.
 They give extra padding along the foot, as well as in the shin area so that kids ski boots don’t irritate kids feet as much while they ski.

-If you choose to not get your kids ski specific socks, at the very least, make sure they’re made of good material.
+If you choose to not get your kids ski specific socks, at the very least, make sure they’re made of good material like merino wool or synthetic fibers.

 How many pairs of ski socks do kids need?

-I generally recommend that kids own 2 pairs of ski socks.
+I generally recommend that kids OWN 2-3 pairs of ski socks, but only wear one at a time.
 One to wear, and the other can be getting washed, or at least getting aired out for the day.

 Is it okay for kids to wear more than one pair of socks at a time?